keyqcloud/pishrink-docker/README.md

 This wrapper allows you to shrink and compress Raspberry Pi OS images **without needing to install Linux tools directly on your macOS or Windows system**.

+* On macOS and Windows, Docker Desktop uses a virtualized Linux kernel.
+The `--privileged` and `/dev:/dev` mount allow access to loop devices required by PiShrink.
+* This is not recommended for general-purpose containers, but safe for this one-off tool.
+* `run-pishrink.sh` — CLI wrapper for shrinking/compressing `.img` files ([see usage](#-usage))

 ## 🛠 Requirements

 * [Docker](https://www.docker.com/) installed